semahawk/wishbone/README.md

 ## what is implemented

-### register
+### register(s)

 [wb_slave_register.sv](wb_slave_register.sv)

-a slave device which implements a basic register - writing to it will retain the given value, and reading will return it.
+a slave device which implements a set of basic registers - writing to them will retain the given value, and reading will return it.

+number of registers is configurable and is done via a module parameter

 here's what's actually implemented here: